manyuzhang1996/Building-SDG-Classifiers-on-Investment-Document-with-Machine-Learning-to-Assist-MultiLabeling/README.md

 This paper successfully demonstrates that one text can belong to multiple SDGs.
 By providing a framework for multi-label classification, this work can potentially advance multi-labeling and policymaking on the SDGs.

-**Keywords: Sustainable Development Goals, Machine Learning, Multi-class Classification, Clustering**
+**Keywords: Sustainable Development Goals, Natural Language Processing, Machine Learning, Multi-class Classification, Clustering**
 ## Skills
 Python, Supervised Machine Learning, Unsupervised Machine Learning